Bluexin/SAOUI-mirror/README.md

 Planned:
- * fix bug about profile info rendering in every tab
- * fix rendering bug with water on entity death
- * fix the bugs mentioned in forum threads
  * localization
  * flower-ish render for the crystal above an entity's head
  * admin-style ui for creative mode (<a href="http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2371404-sword-art-online-ui-mod-continuation-by-mmmgames?comment=110">Link</a>)